 The chances that your house has been used as a meth lab is very low; both here and overseas the percentage of dwellings tested for meth that give a positive result to indicate that the house was used as a meth-cooking lab is as low as 1%.
 For you, this means that the likelihood that your home was used for baking meth will be extremely low.
 It is also noted that the incidence of methamphetamine manufacture in houses is becoming increasingly rare, as the majority of meth is now imported cheaply from Asia.

-Taking in the comprehensive report done in New Zealand from The Chief Science Advisor, Peter Gluckman, found there was little scientific evidence of major health risk in houses where meth was smoked.
+Taking in the comprehensive report done in New Zealand from The Chief Science Advisor, Peter Gluckman, found there was little scientific evidence of major health risks in houses where meth was smoked.
 Houses, where meth is produced is still considered a health issue if the levels read 300 µg/cm² or higher.

 The outcome from the Gluckman Report is that if a house has been tenanted, it is probably still worth testing.
 If the test results come back with a positive reading for methamphetamine, then by having a home cleaned by professional decontamination cleaners using sugar soap or common commercial grade cleaner will reduce the levels to a satisfactory standard.